minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 2. Deploy a new MinIO site following the :ref:`site replication requirements <minio-expand-site-replication>`.

-   Do not upload any data or otherwise configure the deployment beyond the stated requirements.
+   - Do not upload any data or otherwise configure the deployment beyond the stated requirements.
-   Validate that the new MinIO deployment functions normally and has bidirectional connectivity to the other peer sites.
+   - Validate that the new MinIO deployment functions normally and has bidirectional connectivity to the other peer sites.
+   - Ensure the new site has the matching server version as the existing peer sites

    .. warning::